VTAD Week 2026:

 Available forms to appoint a health care agent, specify care and treatment preferences, submit documents to Vermont's Advance Directive Registry, and related to Vermont's law on medical aid in dying.

-Download Form Learn MoreA medical order completed by your clinician to limit the use of life sustaining treatments at end of life.
-Based on your medical condition, your values, and your wishes.
+Download Form Learn MoreA medical order can be completed by your clinician (MD, DO, PA, APRN) to limit the use of life sustaining treatments at end of life.
+These limitations are based on your medical condition, your values, and your wishes.

 Download Form Learn MoreEnables a consulting physician to document the legal steps required under Vermont's Medical Aid in Dying Law.